Karadzic denies Bosnia war crimes as he starts defence

 Some of the victims expressed disgust at his words.

-"It is difficult to even describe how I felt when I heard him saying this," Kada Hotic, who lost 56 male family members in Srebrenica, told Reuters in Sarajevo.
+"It is difficult to even describe how I felt when I heard him saying this," said Kada Hotic, a Srebrenica massacre survivor who lost 56 male family members there.

 "I lost so many family members only because they were Muslims in a territory that Karadzic desired to turn into exclusively Serb land.
 Is that peacemaking?" she said.